Skip to main content

 You can also catch a bus along the Avenida Victoria Aguirre.
 For the Itaipu bus, simply look out for a green and yellow bus with “Brazil” digitally displayed or the yellow Crucero del Norte which always has Brazil displayed.
-The Rio Uruguay is heavily branded so no fear missing that one!
+The Rio Uruguay is heavily branded so no fear of missing that one!

 Leaving Puerto Iguazú, after 10 minutes or so the bus will stop at Argentinian immigration for a simple “stamp out” process that is extremely efficient.
 Quicker than any supermarket queue.